vrandall66/front-end-submissions-public/1706/mod-3/personal-project/RobbieGreiner/Check_In_1.md

 Integrete google maps api to show brewery location.

 #### Biggest Challenges
+Getting the data to behave exactly how I want to will be time consuming.
+Requires multiple fetch calls for the data sets that I want.
-Getting this all done in Redux.
+Being efficient in Redux.
 Not getting stuck on one thing for too long.

 #### Instructor Notes